Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Introduction

-\paragraph{}\rl algorithms using \textit{knowledge-based} \ims leverage ideas from developmental robotics to solve standard \rl problems.
-On the other hand, \rl algorithms using competence-based \ims organize exploration around self-generated goals and can be seen as targeting a developmental robotics problem: the \textit{open-ended and self-supervised acquisition of repertoires of diverse skills}. \textit{Intrinsically Motivated Goal Exploration Processes} (\imgep) is the family of algorithms that bake competence-based \ims into learning agents \citep{imgep}. \imgep agents generate and pursue their own goals as a way to explore their environment, discover possible interactions and build repertoires of skills.
-This framework emerged from the field of developmental robotics \citep{oudeyer2007intrinsic,baranesproximo,baranes2010intrinsically,rolf2010goal} and originally leveraged population-based learning algorithms (\popimgep) \citep{baranes2009r,baranes2013active,modularforestier,imgep}.
+\textit{Intrinsically Motivated Goal Exploration Processes} (\imgep) is the family of autotelic algorithms that bake competence-based \ims into learning agents \shortcite{imgep}. \imgep agents generate and pursue their own goals as a way to explore their environment, discover possible interactions and build repertoires of skills.
+This framework emerged from the field of developmental robotics \shortcite{oudeyer2007intrinsic,baranes2009proximo,baranes2010intrinsically,rolf2010goal} and originally leveraged population-based learning algorithms (\popimgep) \shortcite{baranes2009r,baranes2013active,forestier2016modular,imgep}.

 Recently, goal-conditioned \rl agents were also endowed with the ability to generate and pursue their own goals and learn to achieve them via self-generated rewards.
-We argue that this set of methods form a sub-category of \imgeps that we call goal-conditioned \imgeps or \gcimgeps.
-In contrast, one can refer to externally-motivated goal-conditioned \rl agents as \gcemgeps.
+We call this new set of autotelic methods \rlimgeps.
+In contrast, one can refer to externally-motivated goal-conditioned \rl agents as \rlemgeps.

+This paper proposes a formalization and a review of the \rlimgep algorithms at the convergence of \rl methods and developmental robotics objectives.
+Figure~\ref{fig:scope} proposes a visual representation of intrinsic motivations approaches (knowledge-based \ims vs competence-based \ims or \imgeps) and goal-conditioned \rl (externally vs intrinsically motivated).
+Their intersection is the family of autotelic algorithms that train agents to generate and pursue their own goals by training goal-conditioned policies.